Sale is Ending soon!

 The Amazing Myth Behind Brown Rice Green Tea

 Brown rice green tea is officially called Genmaicha (Japanese: 玄米茶).
-Some Japanese believe this tea was invented in the 15th century when a servant named Genmai accidentally spilt brown rice into a samurai’s cup of green tea.
-The samurai was so angered that Genmai ruined his expensive tea that he instantly chopped the servant’s head off.
+Some Japanese believe this tea was invented in the 15th century when a servant named Genmai accidentally spewed brown rice into a samurai’s cup of green tea.
+The samurai was so angry that Genmai ruined his expensive tea that he instantly chopped the servant’s head off.
 A few moments later, however, the samurai tried this new blend of tea and was shocked to discover just how delicious it was.
 Out of remorse for his servant, the samurai ordered his fellow warriors to always drink green tea with brown rice in the morning.
-He also announced that henceforth green tea with brown rice would be named “Genmaicha” in poor Genmai’s honor.
+He also announced that henceforth green tea with brown rice would be named "Genmaicha" in poor Genmai’s honor.

 Although this story may not be factual, the beverage certainly is.
 Many Japanese historians believe Genmaicha was invented in Kyoto around 90 years ago as an affordable way to give Japan’s peasantry a drink that was very filling.
 There have also been stories of some Zen monks frequently indulging in Genmaicha between meditation sessions.
-Be sure to check out the latest Genmaicha brands online to and taste this delicious brew for yourselves.
+Be sure to check out the latest Genmaicha brands online and taste this delicious brew for yourselves.

 Savor The Popular Japanese Specialty: Ochazuke

-One of the most popular Japanese dishes using green tea-rice is called Ochazuke (Japanese: お茶漬け).
+One of the most popular Japanese dishes using green tea rice is called Ochazuke (Japanese: お茶漬け).
 The dish basically consists of green tea, rice, and some kind of topping.
 Popular toppings include seaweed, salmon, scallions, and sesame seeds, but feel free to experiment if you ever make ochazuke on your own!
-Historians believe this dish first became popular some time in the Edo period (1603-1868) when Japanese nobility started pouring green tea over their rice.
-Most Japanese people eat ochazuke either after their main meal or as a “comfort food” when they are sick.
+Historians believe this dish first became popular some time in the Edo period (1603–1868), when Japanese nobility started pouring green tea over their rice.
+Most Japanese people eat ochazuke either after their main meal or as "comfort food" when they are sick.
 Ochazuke is supposed to be a light dish, so it wouldn’t be fitting to eat this as a main course.

 ochazuke